Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: The Proposed Method

-where $\mathbf{S}^{(1)}\in\mathbb{R}^{n_0\times n_{1}}$, and $\mathbf{S}^{(1)}_{i,}$ represents the cluster assignment vector of $i$-th node, and $\mathbf{S}^{(1)}_{,j}$ corresponds to the all nodes' assignment probabilities on $j$-th cluster at the layer $1$. $\text{GNN}_{\text{pool}}^{(1)}(\cdot,\cdot)$ is also a three-layer GNN module, and the output dimension of $\text{GNN}_{\text{pool}}^{(1)}(\cdot,\cdot)$ is a pre-defined maximum number of clusters at layer $1$ and is a hyperparameter.
+where $\mathbf{S}^{(1)}\in\mathbb{R}^{n_0\times n_{1}}$, and $n_0$ is the number of nodes of the input graph and $n_1$ is the number of the clusters at the layer 1, and $\mathbf{S}^{(1)}_{i,}$ represents the cluster assignment vector of $i$-th node, and $\mathbf{S}^{(1)}_{,j}$ corresponds to all nodes' assignment probabilities on $j$-th cluster at the layer $1$. $\text{GNN}_{\text{pool}}^{(1)}(\cdot,\cdot)$ is also a three-layer GNN module, and the output dimension of $\text{GNN}_{\text{pool}}^{(1)}(\cdot,\cdot)$ is a pre-defined maximum number of clusters at layer $1$ and is a hyperparameter.
 And the appropriate number of clusters could be learned in an end-to-end manner.
 The maximum number of clusters in the last pooling layer should be the number of high-level variables we aim to extract.
 The softmax function is applied in a row-wise fashion to generate the cluster assignment probabilities for each node at layer $1$.

 After obtaining the assignment matrix $\mathbf{S}^{(1)}$, we could know the assignment probability of each node on the predefined clusters.
-Hence, based on the assignment matrix $\mathbf{S}^{(1)}$ and learned the node embedding matrix $\mathbf{Z}^{(1)}$, we could the a new coarsened graph, where the nodes are the clusters learned by this layer and edges are the connectivity strength between each pair of clusters.
+Hence, based on the assignment matrix $\mathbf{S}^{(1)}$ and the learned node embedding matrix $\mathbf{Z}^{(1)}$, we could get a new coarsened graph, where the nodes are the clusters learned by this layer and edges are the connectivity strength between each pair of clusters.
 Particularly, the new matrix of embeddings is calculated by the following equation:

+where $d$ is the dimension of the embedding.
 This equation aggregates the node embedding $\mathbf{Z}^{(1)}$ according to the cluster assignment $\mathbf{S}^{(1)}$, generating embeddings for each of the $n_{1}$ clusters.
 Similarly, we generate a coarsened adjacency matrix as follows.

 For all the operations with superscript (1), it is one DiffPool unit and it is denoted as $(\mathbf{A}^{(1)}, \mathbf{F}^{(1})=\text{DiffPool}(\mathbf{A}^{(0)}, \mathbf{F}^{(0)})$.
 For any DiffPool layer $l$, it could be denoted as $(\mathbf{A}^{(l)}, \mathbf{F}^{(l)})=\text{DiffPool}(\mathbf{A}^{(l-1)}, \mathbf{F}^{(l-1)})$.
 In particular, we could stack multiple DiffPool layers to extract the deep hierarchical structure of the graph.